sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ALTER TABLE geolab.geography.nl_4g ADD SEARCH OPTIMIZATION ON GEO(geom);
 ```

-Finally, we will find all cell towers that don't have an energy line within a 2-kilometer radius.
-For each cell tower we'll calculate the distance to the nearest electricity cable.
+Finally, you will find all cell towers that don't have an energy line within a 2-kilometer radius.
+For each cell tower you'll calculate the distance to the nearest electricity cable.
 In CARTO Builder click on the Add `Source From` → `Custom Query (SQL)` and make sure you have selected Snowflake Connection that you have created in previous steps.

 <img src ='assets/geo_analysis_geometry_32.gif' width=700>